mdhosale/microphone-library-for-pico-analogpassthrough-midiIO/README.md

 Forked from: https://github.com/ArmDeveloperEcosystem/microphone-library-for-pico
 Based on this article: https://www.hackster.io/sandeep-mistry/create-a-usb-microphone-with-the-raspberry-pi-pico-cc9bd5

-In the origianl the analog microphone works and outputs to serial.
+In the original the analog microphone works and outputs to serial.
 The only problem is that the example that works with USB audio is designed for a PDM microphone.
 So this version was made to replace the PDM components with Analog (ADC) microphone calls.
 This was straight forward, but some changes needed to be made:

 - the CMAKE file to have it point to the analog_microphone library instead of the PDM library
 - The bias was disabled